 - Other lens adapters, e.g. for M42, T2, SR, reversal adapters etc. You may have to turn off the camera's lens mount check (see “I've mounted a lens with an adapter, but my camera doesn't release.
 What's the problem?”) and also turn off AS/SSS.

 Where can I buy Minolta products and spare parts?

 Konica Minolta went out of the photo business in March 2006.
 New Minolta and Konica Minolta photo products are no longer produced and are also available nearly nowhere.
 Rarely dealers are carrying a few pieces of old stock, and these occasions will become even rarer in the future.
 Basically the only way to buy Minolta and Konica Minolta photo products now is the second hand market.

-Sony has taken over the service for Minolta and Konica Minolta photo products.
-If you need spare parts you should first visit your local Sony home page and search for service center addresses for Minolta and Konica Minolta products.
-Other independent service centers may also be able to provide spare parts.
+Sony had taken over the service for Minolta and Konica Minolta photo products, but this arrangement has run out.
+Your local Sony home page may still point out a repair service that may also be able to provide spare parts.
 Other than that, the second hand market is again your best bet to get spare parts.